cloudsoft/aws-cfn-connector-for-terraform/cloudsoft-terraform-template/README.md

 (TODO: rename Terraform::Configuration)

-## Usage
+## Quick start

 First, you need to install the custom type into CloudFomation.
 See the [installation guide](./docs/installation-guide.md) documentation.

-Once done, you can use the new type in CloudFormation template as follows:
+Once done, you can use the new type in CloudFormation template.
+For example:

 ```
 AWSTemplateFormatVersion: 2010-09-09